 Award-Winning UUW Lawyer for Your UUW Gun Case

 James Dimeas is a nationally recognized, award-winning, UUW attorney.
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois," and the "Top 10 DUI Defense Attorney" award.
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018, 2019, and 2020."
 James Dimeas is rated "Superb," 10 out of 10, by AVVO, the highest rating possible for any UUW attorney in the United States.
 James Dimeas was named a "Best DUI Attorney" and a "Best Criminal Defense Lawyer in Chicago" by Expertise.
 The American Institute of Criminal Law Attorneys have named Mr. Dimeas a "10 Best Attorney for Client Satisfaction", and the National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."

 If you are a convicted felon and are approached by the police and they start asking you questions you should demand that they provide you with a lawyer before answering any of their questions.
 Give UUW attorney, James Dimeas, a call to discuss your case as soon as you get a chance to call.
 UUW lawyer, James Dimeas, has spent over-27 years fighting the police and fighting the state in court and defending his clients rights.
 You can contact Chicago UUW lawyer, James Dimeas, anytime for a free and confidential consultation about your case.
-You can always speak to attorney James Dimeas personally by calling him at 847-807-7405.
+You can always speak to attorney James Dimeas personally by calling 847-807-7405.